jukanntenn/crashfeishu/README_en.md

 Parameters description of crashfeishu:

-- `-w <webhook_url>`: Feishu Webhook URL, used to send notifications.
+- `-w <webhook_url>`: Specify a Feishu webhook URL to push notifications to.
-- `-p <program_name>`: The name of the process to be monitored.
-The format of `group_name:process_name` is supported (for group processes).
-This parameter can be used repeatedly to monitor multiple processes.
-If not specified, all processes will be monitored by default.
+- `-p <program_name>`: Specify a supervisor process_name.
+Push Feishu notification when this process transitions to the EXITED state unexpectedly.
+If this process is part of a group, it can be specified using the 'group_name:process_name' syntax.
+This option can be specified multiple times, allowing for specification of multiple processes.
+If not specified, all processes will be monitored.

 ## Examples